* When the Von Trapp kids play catch with the baroness, the baroness gets hit in the crotch with a ball.

 ** It comes to her later: "KURT!
 That's the one I left out!
 God bless Kurt!" *BOOM*

-** Speaking of Kurt, when he introduces himself as "incorrigible", Maria responds with "Congratulations"...which is funnier when you realise what incorrigible ''actually'' means. (meaning uncontrollable or firmly fixed in their ways)
+** Speaking of Kurt, when he introduces himself as "incorrigible", Maria responds with "Congratulations"...which is funnier when you realise what incorrigible ''actually'' means (uncontrollable or firmly fixed in their ways)

 * After Liesl casually mentions that Louisa can make the climb up to the governess' room with a whole jar of spiders in her hand, Maria reacts brilliantly.
 And despite having a heart-to-heart with Liesl, she spends the rest of the scene sneakily checking under her bed clothes for anything.
 She jumps when she does find something... but it turns out to be a slipper.

-* Somewhat "meta" here, but hearing the nuns complain about Maria "singing in the abbey" becomes about five times funnier when you realise that the nuns are ''singing'' in the abbey.
+* Somewhat "meta" here, but hearing the nuns complain about Maria "singing in the abbey" becomes about five times funnier when you realise that this complaint is expressed through song. [[HypocriticalHumor While they're in the abbey.]]

 * Brigitta's blunt honesty throughout the film is priceless.